“You really didn’t know how to plant potatoes.” he says, with a smirk.

 I know that cabbage and kale leaves are highly entertaining.

 I know that it’s important to go for walks with a stick.
-Because there’s dangerous dogs out there.
+Because there are dangerous dogs out there.

 I know all about chimney fires.